The Lord of the Rings: The Two Towers: Plot

 In Fangorn, Merry and Pippin meet Treebeard, an Ent.
-Convincing Treebeard that they are allies, they are brought to an Ent Council, where the Ents decide not to take part in the coming war.
-Pippin asks Treebeard to take them in the direction of Isengard, where they witness the deforestation caused by Saruman's war effort.
+Convincing Treebeard that they are allies, they are brought to an Ent council, where the Ents decide not to participate in the coming war.
+Pippin asks Treebeard to take them toward Isengard, where they witness the deforestation caused by Saruman's war effort.
 Enraged, Treebeard and the Ents storm Isengard, trapping Saruman in his tower.

-Aragorn arrives at Helm's Deep, bringing word that Saruman's army is close and Théoden must prepare for battle despite being vastly outnumbered.
-The army of Elves from Lothlórien arrives, as does Saruman's army, and a battle ensues.
-The Uruk-hai breach the outer wall with explosives and during the ensuing charge kill the Elves' commander, Haldir.
-The defenders retreat into the keep, where Aragorn convinces Théoden to meet the Uruk-hai in one last charge.
-At dawn, as the defenders are overwhelmed, Gandalf and Éomer arrive with the Rohirrim, turning the tide of the battle.
-The surviving Uruk-hai flee into Fangorn Forest and are killed by the trees.
-Gandalf warns that Sauron will retaliate.
+Aragorn arrives at Helm's Deep, warning Théoden of Saruman's army.
+Théoden prepares for battle despite being outnumbered.
+A company of Lothlorien Elves arrives to aid Rohan just before the attack.
+The Uruk-hai breach the outer wall with explosives and kill the Elves' commander, Haldir, in the charge.
+The defenders retreat to the keep, where Aragorn convinces Théoden for a final charge.
+At dawn, Gandalf and Éomer arrive with the Rohirrim, turning the tide of battle.
+The surviving Uruk-hai flee into Fangorn Forest, where the Ents kill them.
+Gandalf warns of Sauron's retaliation.

-Gollum leads Frodo and Sam through the Dead Marshes to the Black Gate, but recommends they enter Mordor by another route.
-Frodo and Sam are captured by Rangers of Ithilien led by Faramir, younger brother of the late Boromir.
+Gollum leads Frodo and Sam to the Black Gate but recommends they enter Mordor by another route.
+Frodo and Sam are captured by Rangers led by Faramir, younger brother of the late Boromir.
 Frodo helps Faramir catch Gollum to save him from being killed by the Rangers.
-Learning of the One Ring, Faramir takes his captives to Gondor to bring the ring to his father Denethor.
-Passing through the besieged city of Osgiliath, Frodo tries to explain to Faramir the true nature of the ring, and Sam explains that Boromir was driven mad by its power.
-A Nazgûl nearly captures Frodo, who falls under the ring's power, but Sam saves him and reminds him that they are fighting for the good still left in Middle-earth.
+Learning of the One Ring, Faramir takes his captives to Gondor to bring the Ring to his father, Denethor.
+Passing through the besieged city of Osgiliath, Sam explains to Faramir that Boromir was driven mad by its power.
+A Nazgûl nearly captures Frodo, but Sam saves him and reminds a disheartened Frodo that they are fighting for the good still left in Middle-earth.
 Impressed by Frodo's resolve, Faramir releases them.
-Feeling betrayed, Gollum decides he will reclaim the Ring by leading Frodo to "Her" upon arriving at Cirith Ungol.
+Feeling betrayed by his capture, Gollum decides he will reclaim the Ring by leading Frodo and Sam to "her" upon arriving at Cirith Ungol.

 Cast

-Like the other films in the series, The Two Towers has an ensemble cast, and the cast and their respective characters include:
+Like the other films in the series, The Two Towers has an ensemble cast, including: